Jorja Fox: CSI

 In 2000, she gained a regular role on the CBS police procedural drama CSI: Crime Scene Investigation as Sara Sidle, a Las Vegas forensic scientist.
 She and her CSI: Crime Scene Investigation co-star George Eads were fired from the show in 2004.
 Fox had allegedly failed to submit a letter to CBS confirming that she would be on time for shooting.
-The disputes were resolved in just over a week, and the two were rehired by CBS, but neither Fox or Eads' salary was raised, in spite of other cast members receiving raises.
+The disputes were resolved in just over a week, and the two were rehired by CBS, but neither Fox’s nor Eads' salary was raised, in spite of other cast members receiving raises.
 It was also reported that of the two, Fox was approached first to resume her contract with CSI, but she refused until Eads was rehired as well.

 On April 18, 2007, TV Guide began reporting that Fox might not be returning for the eighth season of CSI, having not yet signed a new contract.
 The seventh season finale turned out to be a cliffhanger involving her character, Sara Sidle.
 The New York Post reported that Fox did not show up to film the finale because of ongoing issues over her employment.
 Neither CBS nor Fox's agent confirmed the allegations.

-In September 2007, after rumors emerged about Fox's departure from the show, an online forum called "Your Tax Dollars at Work", started a campaign to keep Sara Sidle on CSI; the campaign (called Dollars for Sense) includes mailing the show's producers a dollar so as to keep Fox on the show.
+In September 2007, after rumors emerged about Fox's departure from the show, an online forum called "Your Tax Dollars at Work” started a campaign to keep Sara Sidle on CSI; the campaign (called Dollars for Sense) includes mailing the show's producers a dollar so as to keep Fox on the show.
 With the help of donations, the campaign also organized plane flyovers over the Universal Studios lot in California where CSI is filmed.
-The banners read "Keep Jorja Fox on CBS".
+The banners read "Keep Jorja Fox on CBS.”
 On October 15, 2007, Fox told Entertainment Weekly that she left CSI, saying that she wanted a break "from the commitment of a weekly television series."
 Fox requested that the money collected during the "Dollars for Sense" campaign be donated to CASA, an organization dedicated to aiding foster children.
 On November 15, 2007, the episode "Goodbye and Good Luck" marked the character's final regular appearance in an episode of CSI until the show entered its tenth season.

 In May 2008, Fox returned for CSIs ninth season as a guest star.
 After coming back for the first, second, and fifth episodes, she returned for William Petersen's last episode as the star ("One To Go") in the last scene, when Gil Grissom (Petersen) turns up in the jungle, surprising Sara, and in the episode finish wherein the two shared a passionate kiss.